tynopet/homework/homework-50/sb_page16.md

 * 2.
   * B.
-    1. The idea o painting when you very totally blind seemed nonsense to me
+    1. The idea o painting when you very totally blind seemed a nonsense to me
     2. I wonder what would happen if I give that a go.
     3. I had the most extraordinary sensation.
     4. Pre total blindness, I would say I was a landscape painter